Text Size

 Luke 10:17-20

-The seventy returned with joy, saying, “Lord, even the demons are subject to us in Your name!”
-He said to them, “I saw Satan having fallen like lightning from heaven.
-Behold, I give You authority to tread on serpents and scorpions, and over all the power of the enemy.
-Nothing will in any way hurt You.
+The seventy-two returned with joy and said, “Lord, even the demons submit to us in Your name.”
+So He told them, “I saw Satan fall like lightning from heaven.
+Behold, I have given you authority to tread on snakes and scorpions, and over all the power of the enemy.
+Nothing will harm you.

 Authority over demons